detools/appium-helper/README.md

    Internally `appium-helper` will check if Appium process is running.
 After that will check if iPhone Simulator is running, if not — will start default `iPhone 6` simulator with the `latest` avialable version of iOS.

 ### Playground
-You can run `tipsi-appium-helprer` in playgraund mode.
+You can run `detools-appium-helprer` in playgraund mode.
 This mode allows you to send command to `appium` via repl using `javascript` language and provides access to `helper` and `driver` instances.

 To enter in this mode use `--playground` key: